 7. Make sure you set the example of having “the gratitude attitude”.
 This is something I had to work on, as you will see by the following personal experience I tell!

 I still remember when my kids were younger, and we had been teaching them Scripture songs.
 One of the songs we taught them was “In everything give thanks, for this is the will of God.”
-I explained to them that God wants us to give thanks about everything!
+I explained to them that God wants us to give thanks for everything!
 Sometimes we won’t want to, and sometimes things may not be going as well as we’d like them to but we still need to be thankful because God says to.

 A couple of weeks after we had that little talk, I was out running errands with the kids.
 It was a very bitter, cold windy day.
-One of the kids needed shoes, and was in a size that was hard to find.
+One of the kids needed shoes and was in a size that was hard to find.
 We tried several stores, which meant hauling all the kids in and out, and getting the baby in and out of the car seat.
 By the time we came out of the third store, I was pretty irritable.
 I was cold and frustrated, and it showed.
-I was short and snippy with the kids, and was complaining about the weather, the dumb stores, etc.
+I was short and snippy with the kids and was complaining about the weather, the dumb stores, etc.

+Our kids normally will take many things for granted unless we encourage them to be thankful.
 For example, we should remind them to thank Daddy for working so hard to take care of them.

 When Mom stops what she is doing at home to take one of them to a special activity, remind them to say thanks.

-When a sibling shares with them, or helps them with something, encourage them to be thankful.
+When a sibling shares with them or helps them with something, encourage them to be thankful.

 The best gift you can give your kids is the gift of a thankful heart.